“Move to the Caribbean,” they said.

 -If you see a suit in a print you like, buy it fast, it could sell out

-(I had to buy my Mahalo suit from three different retailers (the pareo is in the mail), and all three pieces sold out from those retailers shortly after)
+(I had to buy my Mahalo suit from three different retailers, and all three pieces sold out from those retailers shortly after)

 -Get the matching pareo

--A lot of the retailers have 10-15% off when you join their email list, but it does not include new Acacia arrivals
+-A lot of the retailers, like REVOLVE, take 10-15% off when you join their email list.

 -If you live in Hawaii or California, they have sample sales once a year

 -Almost every boutique (including acacia.co) gets “exclusives” mid-season, they’re old or current cuts in the new prints and are super exciting.
-Koeep an eye on Instagram (#AcaciaSwimwear) for where they are!
+Keep an eye on Instagram (#AcaciaSwimwear) for where they are!

 For more details on Acacia swimwear sizing, refer to this handy and accurate chart from Be In The Sea: